SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 their inner thoughts has a 10% or 1% or so chance of being accurate.
 Why is this important?

-Because *_you_* my der reader are  Singular Limit of such behaviour, because you know damn well, as old René Descartes tried to tell you, that you have a 100% chance of your story about your inner thoughts being correct.
-No one else has this chance, and there is 0% chance you re wrong (unless you are lying, in which case flip it, so you 100% know your story is wrong.)
+Because **_you_** my dear reader are a Singular Limit of such behaviour, because you know damn well, as old René Descartes tried to tell you, that you have a 100% chance of your story about your inner thoughts being correct.
+No one else has this chance, and there is 0% chance you are wrong (unless you are lying, in which case flip it, so you 100% know your story is wrong.)
+You see the point?
+Non-statistical.

 The AI systems cannot get to these
 [singular limits](https://t4gu.gitlab.io/t4gu/blog/29_singular_limits/).